That’s my closet. Yep, mine. Today.

 It’s worth it if you choose to connect instead.
 It’s worth it if your capacity to love grows, even just a little.

 I’m so thankful I have friends who are courageous enough to sit with me, hold my hand or walk beside me in my mess.
 Every time they do, it convicts me to face my own fear of getting messy.
-Which seems ironic with my messy closet, I know, but it’s true.
+This seems ironic with my messy closet, I know, but it’s true.

 Which friend needs to hear your voice today?